Page Contents:

 Buyplus 3ft Telescoping Pole (1.5 – 3′)

-Trekking Poles (collapsible hiking sticks) work well, just not as strong as the painter’s poles.
+Trekking poles (collapsible hiking sticks) work well, just not as strong as the painter’s poles.
 We want a stick that we can push and pull (certain kinds will only accept a compressive force and will pull apart when pulled).
 This Alafen product is what JRB used in the videos above.
 It has a metal cable inside it and extends to 50″ (127cm).

 However, the longer Trekker FX was discovered later and is used in the “Throwball Recovery” video (link).
 It is telescoping, not foldable, and is advertised as going from 28-59″.
 With the hook on the end, JRB’s measured 62″ (157.5 cm) when fully extended.